sayakpaul/watermark-detection/README.md

 # watermark-detection

-This is a fork of https://github.com/boomb0om/watermark-detection to accommodate ONNX inference on CPU.
+_This is a dirty fork of https://github.com/boomb0om/watermark-detection to accommodate ONNX inference on CPU.
+Jump to [this section](#onnx-usage-only-for-convnext-tiny) to get started._

 - [Installation](#installation)
 - [Basic usage](#basic-usage)